zoffixznet/Aria/README.md

   say "Download Complete";
 }
 say "Do other work";
-await $proc; # download in other process to do other work while downloading
+await $proc; # download in separate process to do other work while downloading

 ### Other functions
 $x.get-limit($dir, $link, $speed) # downloads at limited speed, give speed in string format